 What we did

 The main role of the CHSD is to develop and assist with the implementation of an evaluation framework and associated activities for the TIS initiative.
 During the year refinements to the CHSD evaluation framework were made to align with the TIS activities and program logic.
-Work also began on designing evaluation materials, including forms and surveys for baseline and follow up evaluation activities.
-Data collection is anticipated to commence in the first half of 2017 and data analysis will proceed on the completion of collection.
+Work continued on designing evaluation materials, including forms and surveys for baseline and follow up evaluation activities.
+Data collection and data analysis continued.

 A framework which has been developed and used successfully many times by CHSD at AHSRI in the design of evaluations will be used.
 For more information on the evaluation framework, see Masso M, Quinsey K and Fildes D (2017) Evolution of a multilevel framework for health program evaluation, Australian Health Review, 41 (3): 239-245.